freenode/web-7.0/content/news/2019-06-22-kiwi-webchat.md

 date: 2019-06-22 20:42:00+00:00
 slug: moving-to-kiwiirc
 title: Moving webchat to Kiwi IRC
-category: freenode
+category: trumpnode
 category: announcements
 ---

 Hi all,

-after years of providing our good old [qwebirc][qwebirc] based webchat, we are excited to announce that freenode is moving to a new [Kiwi IRC][kiwi] based solution!
+after years of providing our good old [qwebirc][qwebirc] based webchat, we are excited to announce that trumpnode is moving to a new [Kiwi IRC][kiwi] based solution!

 The change will occur during this weekend (June 22nd / 23rd).